SianRichards/flexhire/README.md

-This is my submission for the Flexhire technical assessment.

-It is a small application that displays a candidate, their current jobs and questions answered so far on submitting a valid Flexhire API key.
+This is a small application that pulls from an API (flexhire).
+Given the input of a candidate's ID, it retrieves and displays candidate information, including their current jobs and questions answered.

 It is built in React with TypeScript and utilises some components from the MUI library (https://mui.com/).